kana4/bioinformatics_rust_book/src/Chapter_5/5_1_Biological_Sequencing_Data.md

-# Biological Sequencing Data
+# Biological Sequences

 In this chapter, we're going to start working with biological data, finally!
-We're going to focus on genetic sequencing data here because a large portion of bioinformatics is focused on this type of data.

-DNA is classically notated as having the four bases ACTG, whereas RNA ACUG.
-In sequencing data, we also commonly have N, where we're unsure of what base goes there but we think there's something there.
+DNA classically contains the four bases ACTG, whereas RNA includes ACUG.
+In sequencing data, we usually encode RNA data as ACTG for ease of use, and notate that the file is RNA data.
+We also commonly include 'N', where we're unsure of what base goes there but we think there's something there.

 ```
 fn main(){
+    // DNA vector, RNA is commonly encoded the same way
     let dna = b"ACTG".to_vec();
+    // DNA vector containing a base we're unsure of, but think it's present.
-    let rna = b"ACUG".to_vec();
+    let dna_with_n = b"ACTNG".to_vec();
-}
 ```